First Responders Mental Health Workers Compensation Guide

 So, Who Qualifies for Worker's Compensation

 Workers’ compensation is state-mandated insurance for employees injured or sickened on the job.
 To qualify, you must be an employee, not an independent contractor.
-This allows access to medical care and a part of your salary if hurt or ill due to work.
+This allows access to medical care and a portion of your salary if you're hurt or ill due to work.

 Step 1: Recognize the Need